maths/stack-web/website_files/CaseStudies/2025/STACK_Conference_2025.md

 We hosted a number of workshops and discussion sessions covering various aspects of STACK.

 Juma Zevick began the conference with the traditional introductory workshop for new STACK users, where attendees could get the chance to write their very first STACK question.
 Two subsequent workshops introduced participants to the use of JSXGraph  (Carsten Miller and Alfred Wasserman) and GeoGebra (Guido Pinkernell), with the GeoGebra workshop also particularly focusing on its use in secondary schools.
-Sam Fearn presented an introductory workshop on how to use Git (with a particular focus on updating STACK documentation) and Andreas Steiger presented a workshop on how to use Zulip to host discussions within the STACK community, with a further discussion on
+Sam Fearn presented an introductory workshop on how to use Git (with a particular focus on updating STACK documentation) and Andreas Steiger presented a workshop on how to use Zulip to host discussions within the STACK community, with a further discussion on how the experience of using the Zulip STACK community can be improved, and how to encourage more people to join.

 ## Network Meetings
 The now traditional meeting of the STACK Professionals Network, aimed at question authors and lecturers and teaching using STACK in their institutions, was hosted by Konstantina Zerva.
+Notes from this meeting can be found [here](https://stack-assessment.org/MeetingReports/2025-04-09-ProfessionalsNetwork/).
+Individuals interested in joining this network can find more infomration [here](https://stack-assessment.org/Communities/Professional_network/).

 George Kinnear also a meeting of the recently formed STACK Researchers Network – which aims to bring together pedagogical researchers looking at how STACK can be used to improve education.
+Various potential areas of research were discussed, including the possiblity of international collaboration on research into how students use STACK feedback.
+Individuals interested in joining this network can find more information [here](https://stack-assessment.org/Communities/Researchers_network/).

+## Conclusions

+The conference made it clear that interest in STACK is continuing to grow, with more institutions introducing it in a wider range of contexts.
+New features being added to STACK continue to make it a more attractive offering, with members of the STACK community continuing to use it in innovative ways, including very impressive analysis and visualisation of how students answer questions, which can be used to further understand how we can improve our pedagogical offering.
+Support is continuing to be developed for people using STACK for research, as well as for educators who are joining the community from areas other than Mathematics Departments at Universities.

 ## Conference Participants
 * Meike Akveld - ETH Zürich